Skip to main content

 When using Git, filenames may appear garbled in the repository's commit history.

-For information on how to prevent garbled characters, please refer to here.
+For methods to prevent garbled characters, please refer to here.